BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 (sec-technology-and-art)=
 # The Essence of Technology and Art

+When one wants to philosophy about a field where art and technology are intertwined, one can hardly ignore the philosophy of one of the most problematic and influential thinker, that is, Martin Heidegger.
-In the realm where art and technology intersect, the philosophy of Martin Heidegger opens up a profound, if controversial, perspective through which their intertwinement can be considered.
-Heidegger, a thinker deeply engaged with the question of Being and the existential structures of human life, was at the same time a member of the NSDAP---a fact that must not be overlooked and that poses a grave ethical problem for any engagement with his work.
+Heidegger, a thinker deeply engaged with the question of *Being* and the *existential* structures of human life, was at the same time a member of the NSDAP---a fact that must not be overlooked and which poses a serious ethical problem for any engagement with his work.
-And yet Heidegger's reflections on technology and art are remarkable in their depth.
+And yet Heidegger’s reflections on technology and art are remarkable in their depth.

-He did not understand technology merely as a collection of tools or procedures, but as a mode of *revealing*---a way in which the world discloses itself to us.
+He did not understand technology merely as a collection of tools or procedures, but as a mode of *unconcealment*---a way in which the world discloses itself to us.
 Likewise, art was for him not simply a matter of aesthetic production, but a space in which truth comes into the open.
 From this perspective, art and technology are not simple opposites.
-Both are modes of revealing, ways in which we encounter the world.
+Both are modes of *unconcealment*, ways in which we encounter the world.

-At its core, technology has the power to reveal---but it also harbors the danger of the *enframing* (*Gestell*), in which everything, including human beings, appears only as a resource to be optimized and controlled.
-Art, by contrast, has the capacity to interrupt this enframing---to open a space where beings can appear for their own sake, beyond mere utility.
-In this way, art offers a counterbalance to technological thinking, by making visible the depths of our *being-in-the-world*.
+At its core, technology has the power to disclose---but it also harbors the danger of *enframing* (Gestell), in which everything, including the human being, appears merely as a resource for optimization and control.
+Art, by contrast, has the capacity to interrupt this enframing---to open up a space in which beings can appear for their own sake, beyond mere usefulness.
+In this way, art provides a counterbalance to technological thinking, making visible the depths of our being-in-the-world.

-The following text seeks to unfold these ideas through the interpretive transcription of the author.
-The aim is to understand how technology and art, so often treated as opposites, are in fact interwoven within the structures of human existence.
+The following text attempts to unfold these ideas through the interpretive transcription of the author.
+The aim is to understand how technology and art, often treated as opposites, are in fact intertwined within the structures of human existence.
 Heidegger's writings are neither easy nor unproblematic---their mysticism and obscurity can be as frustrating as they are illuminating.
-Yet they resonate with an intuition that conceives the world not as an objective collection of facts, but as the lived, finite domain in which we are always already embedded.
+Yet they resonate with an intuition that understands the world not as an objective collection of facts, but as the lived, finite domain in which we are always already embedded.
 It is the world in which we live, act, and ultimately die.

-Although I am wary of the dangers of Romanticism---especially when it slides into mythical essentialism or political idealism---I also recognize its enduring appeal.
-Heidegger’s poetic language and his focus on, or return to, Being touch on an aspect of experience that resists cold rationality.
+Although I distrust the dangers of *Romanticism*---especially when it slips into mythical *essentialism* or political idealism---I also recognize its enduring appeal.
+Heidegger's poetic language and his focus, or rather return, to Being touch on a dimension of experience that resists cold rationality.

-How should we deal with this redescription?
+How, then, should we deal with this redescription?
-Here Richard Rorty, in *Philosophy as Poetry* {cite}`rorty:2016` and *Contingency, Irony, and Solidarity* {cite}`rorty:1989`, gives us good advice: he suggests that we should no longer view philosophy as the search for metaphysical foundations, but as an imaginative endeavor---as a practice of redescribing the world; as a useful activity through which better vocabularies are created, in the hope that these will lead to a less cruel world.
+Here Richard Rorty offers us good counsel through *Philosophy as Poetry* {cite}`rorty:2016` and *Contingency, Irony, and Solidarity* {cite}`rorty:1989`: he urges us to no longer view philosophy as the search for metaphysical foundations, but as an imaginative undertaking---as the practice of redescribing the world; as a useful activity through which better vocabularies are created, in the hope that these will lead to a less cruel world.

-Rorty, who connects both to *pragmatic* and *romantic* traditions, invites us to see thinkers like Heidegger not as bearers of hidden truths, but as creators of vocabularies that make possible new ways of seeing and saying.
-Instead of seeking a final answer to the question of the essence of technology or art, we are invited to engage in ongoing conversations that open up new possibilities of understanding.
-This perspective harmonizes Heidegger's poetic impulse with a post-metaphysical humility: the acknowledgment that our interpretations are contingent, historical, and yet profoundly meaningful.
+Rorty, drawing on both *pragmatic* and *romantic* traditions, invites us to see thinkers like Heidegger not as bearers of hidden truths, but as **creators of vocabularies** through which new ways of seeing and speaking become possible.
+Instead of seeking a definitive answer to the *essence of technology* or *art*, we are invited to engage in ongoing conversations that open up new possibilities of understanding.
+This perspective harmonizes the poetic impulse in Heidegger with a post-metaphysical humility: the acknowledgment that our interpretations are contingent, historical, and yet profoundly meaningful.
+Therefore, a better title of this essay would be: *The Essence of Technology and Art: Heidegger's legacy and its sublation*

-In this spirit, I invite the reader not to revere Heidegger, but to think with and against him---to ask what his language of *Being* and *revealing* (*Entbergen*) can still illuminate in our present technological age, and where it obscures rather than clarifies.
-As Rorty reminds us: philosophy is like poetry, a conversation---one that never ends and never concludes.
+In this Hegelian spirit, I invite the reader not to revere Heidegger, but to think with and against him---to ask what his language of Being and unconcealment can still illuminate in our present technological epoch, and where it obscures rather than clarifies.
+As Rorty reminds us: philosophy, like poetry, is a conversation---one that never ends and never concludes.

 ## Heidegger and the Nazis